ankane/lightgbm-ruby/README.md

 - The default verbosity is `-1`
 - With the `cv` method, `stratified` is set to `false`

-Some features are also missing at the moment.
+Some methods and options are also missing at the moment.
 PRs welcome!

 ## Credits